-Appointing a medical agent to carry out your wishes and make important decisions regarding your medical treatment.
+Appointing a medical treatment decision maker to carry out your wishes and make important decisions regarding your medical treatment.

 Authorising another person (or people) to make legal, financial and lifestyle decisions on your behalf, which may or may not be restricted by you.